jasonhamilton/hotwing-cli/tutorial.md

 **Width** - We know the width from the design above is 12" at the root.

-**LeadingEdgeOffset** - We want the tip of the airfoil to be at 0, I.E: we don't want to move it.
+**LeadingEdgeOffset** - We want the tip of the airfoil to be at 0 - I.E. we don't want to move it.

 **Rotation** - Leave this at 0.
 I don't want to rotate this chord.

 **RotationPosition** - This doesn't matter since the Rotation Parameter is 0.

-## Define the Tip Chord
+## TipChord

 Now let's modify the tip chord.
+Similar to the Root but let's take a look at some of the other Parameters.

 ```cfg
 ...